hogun97/TIL/github/SSH-key/README.md

 eval "$(ssh-agent -s)"
 ```

-2. Modify your ~/.ssh/config file by adding the following lines
+2. Modify your ~/.ssh/config file by adding the following lines (only in Mac OSX)

 ```
 Host *